 One of the top things to do in Uruguay is a visit to the beaches (it was precisely that reason we took our trip to the country!) – and you don’t need to leave the capital city to hit the sand.
-Although the best beaches in Montevideo are located outside the city center, there are easily accessible beaches in Montevideo via La Rambla.
+Although the best beaches in Uruguay (like Punta del Este) are located outside the Montevideo city center, there are easily accessible beaches in Montevideo via La Rambla.
 Although not a short walk, Playa Ramirez (Ramirez Beach) is about a 3-mile walk on the Rambla and the more popular Playa Pocitos (Pocitos Beach) is about 5.5 miles from Old City Montevideo.

-#4 Take a Day Trip to Colonia del Sacramento
+#4 Take a Day Trip from Montevideo to Colonia del Sacramento

 Spending a day in Colonia del Sacramento is one of the best day trips from Montevideo.
 As one of the well-preserved cities in Uruguay, the historic old town has been dedicated a UNESCO World Heritage site.
 The quaint town sits on the north bank of the Rio de La Plata across from Buenos Aires.